-The bidder does not use, and agrees not to use during the term of the contract, any of the following: Forced labor of ethnic Uyghurs in the People's Republic of China; Any goods or services produced by the forced labor of ethnic Uyghurs in the People's Republic of China; or Any Contractors, Subcontractors, or suppliers that use the forced labor or any goods or services produced by the forced labor of ethnic Uyghurs in the People's Republic of China.
+The bidder does not use, and agrees not to use during the term of the contract, any of the following: Forced labor of ethnic Uyghurs in the People's Republication ic of China; Any goods or services produced by the forced labor o f ethnic Uyghurs in the People's Republic of China; or Any Contractors, Subcontractors, or suppliers that use the forced labor of ethnic Uyghurs in the People's Rep e the forced labor or any goods or services produced by public of China.
 The bidder does participate in use of Forced Uyghurs Labor as described in A.R.S. § 35-394.
 Exempt Contractor.
 Select all statements that applies to this Contractor: Contractor is a sole proprietorship; Contractor has fewer than ten (10) employees; and/or Contractor is a non-profit organization.
-Company Name Signature of Person Authorized to Sign Address Printed Name City State Zip Title
+Company Name Signature of Person Authorized to Sign Address Printed Name Citv State Zip Title